This document shows you how to diagnose and mitigate CPU, memory, and storage performance issues on Compute Engine

 - If you want to use the command-line examples in this guide, do the following:

 - Install the Ops Agent to view full VM performance metrics, such as memory and disk space utilization

 View performance metrics

-To view performance metrics for a VM, use the Cloud Monitoring observability metrics available in the Google Cloud console.
+To view performance metrics for your VMs, use the Cloud Monitoring observability metrics available in the Google Cloud console.

 In the Google Cloud console, go to the VM Instances page.

 Click the name of the VM you want to view performance metrics for.
 The VM instance Details page opens.